adamisom/spend-sense/docs/OPERATOR_DASHBOARD_GUIDE.md

 **Issue**: Metrics show stale data

 **Solutions**:
-- Click "🔄 Refresh Data" button
+- Click "🔄 Refresh Data" button on System Overview page
-- Check database path is correct
 - Verify database file exists and is accessible
 - Check for database lock errors in logs
+- Note: Database path is set via `DATABASE_PATH` environment variable (default: `db/spend_sense.db`)

 ### Performance Issues

 **Issue**: Dashboard is slow or unresponsive

 **Solutions**:
-- Disable auto-refresh if enabled
 - Reduce number of users in database
 - Check database file size (SQLite can be slow with large files)
 - Consider using a smaller test database
+- Recommendation Engine page may take a few seconds to load (this is normal)

 ### Fairness Metrics Not Showing